-How To Overcome Relationship Anxiety
+Overcoming Relationship Anxiety

 Relationship anxiety could mean numerous things.
 Anxiety within a relationship could manifest as difficulty asking for what you want or a fear of being abandoned.
 It could be far broader, with a person experiencing anxiety due to simply being in a relationship.
-There can even be an element of social difficulty involved, as in the case of experiencing social anxiety yet still dating despite those symptoms.
+There can even be an element of social difficulty involved in relationship anxiety, as in the case of experiencing social anxiety yet still dating despite those symptoms.
 If you experience relationship anxiety, and you think this might negatively affect your relationship or personal wellbeing, this article aims to direct you toward helpful resources and strategies.

 Mental health, anxiety, and relationships: An overview